 - We encourage communication through professional partnerships to maintain and improve subject knowledge, such as language exchanges on campus and through digital technologies.

--We seek every opportunity to promote languages within the University and in the local area.
+-We seek every opportunity to promote languages within the University and in the local area, for example, we run our own Languages Café weekly and invite friends, students and staff on campus to join us.

--We encourage attendance of professional association conferences such as the Association for Language Learning 'Languages World' and 'Languages Live' in London.
+-We encourage joining the Association for Language Learning and the attendance of professional conferences such as the Association for Language Learning 'Languages World' and 'Languages Live' in London.

 -The use of authentic resources in the classroom - such as literature, theatre and film, across all Key Stages